rutishauserlab/SBCAT-NO-release-NWB/README.md

 Dandi datasets are accessible through the Dandi command line interface (CLI).
 To install this Python client, use `pip install dandi` or `conda install -c conda-forge dandi`, depending on your Python environment setup.

-After installing the Dandi CLI, use `dandi download [insert dataset link]` to download the dataset.
+After installing the Dandi CLI, use `dandi download https://dandiarchive.org/dandiset/001187` to download the dataset.

 ## File Validation (Python)